My 20-Year-Old Hand Blender

 When I do go out and purchase a new hand blender, I'll look for one as clean and simple as this one, and it will probably be another Braun, but I'll be sure to do my research to find the best-rated model.
 With my 59th birthday coming up next month, I may be looking at a kitchen tool that will last me until I'm 80.
 Now that's a thought.

 I'd like to know what I'll be blending at that age.
 According to my wife, "Everything."

 There are many sources for purchasing quality small kitchen appliances, including blenders, toasters, and mixers.
 I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite cookware pieces.

 Amazon.com - small kitchen appliances

-- Started out in the book business but now they sell just about everything.
-Good prices, ok service, these are the folks many of have done business with and feel comfortable with.
+- Started in the book business, but now they sell almost everything.
+Good prices, ok service, these are the folks many of us have done business with and feel comfortable with.